 You will need both US Dollars and Vietnamese Dong for travelling around Vietnam.
 US dollars are most commonly used for anything touristy e.g. booking a tour, booking domestic transport or paying for a hotel.
 Vietnamese Dong is most commonly used for more local enterprises e.g. restaurants, bars, shops and market stalls.
 You can withdraw Dong from an ATM on arrival but make sure you’re armed with USD to pay for that visa.
 If you have a choice between paying in Dong or Dollars, Dong usually works out cheaper.

 If you can smell better then you can see better and can hear better.
 That means all your senses are working fine and you are safe and sound.
 To protect your senses, your family’s senses you must visit The Perfume Pagoda in Vietnam as the “Viet” does.
 Besides the blessings, as a bonus, we will get to see something so beautiful, so serene, so peaceful that you will never forget.
-This striking complex of pagodas and Buddhist shrines are built into the Karst cliffs of Huong Tich Cave (Mountain of the Fragrant Traces).
-Among the better-known sites are Chua Thien Tru (Pagoda Leading to Heaven); Chua Giai Oan Chu (Purgatorial Pagoda), where the faithful believe deities purify souls, cure suffering and grant offspring to childless families; and Huong Tich Chu (Pagoda of the Perfumed Vestige).
+This striking complex of pagodas and Buddhist shrines is built into the Karst cliffs of Huong Tich Cave (Mountain of the Fragrant Traces).
+Among the better-known sites are Chua Thien Tru (Pagoda Leading to Heaven); Chua Giai Oan Chu (Purgatorial Pagoda), where the faithful believe deities purify souls, cure suffering, and grant offspring to childless families; and Huong Tich Chu (Pagoda of the Perfumed Vestige).

 This pilgrim is extremely popular with Vietnamese tourists from February to April.
 It is located about 60 km southwest of Hanoi; and getting here requires a journey first by road, then by the river, then on foot or by cable car.
 The journey is half the fun, but don’t try and do it without a guide: most tour operators offer day-return trips here from US$30 to US$50, which serves the purpose.
 From Hanoi you need to travel by car for two hours to My Duc.
 There you can go to the restroom, drink tea and buy offerings for the pilgrims as well.
 Then take a small boat, rowed by women from the local village, to the foot of the mountain.